 Non-motorized fatalities and severe injuries.

-Compare normalized hotspot maps to working data and if street names, intersecting street names, or control sections are available in the data set then generate a list and map:
+Compare normalized hotspot maps to working data and if street names, intersecting street names, or control sections are available in the data set then generate a list and map.
+Report, if possible, by facility type, e.g., Interstate, non-interstate NHS, primary arterial, divided, undivided roadways, etc. and include:

 Top intersections by crash rate (all crashes) – usually top 10, may vary by size of region.